News

 Published on October 27, 2025

-Still, the potential benefits are too significant to ignore.
-AI could personalize VTE prevention strategies, optimize treatment plans, and even predict complications before they occur.
-This could lead to more efficient use of healthcare resources and, most importantly, improved patient outcomes.
-The key is to develop and deploy these tools responsibly, with a focus on fairness, transparency, and patient safety.
+The potential benefits of AI in VTE management are substantial.
+AI could personalize prevention strategies, optimize treatment plans, and even predict complications before they occur.
+This would lead to more efficient use of healthcare resources and, most importantly, improved patient outcomes.
+However, responsible development and deployment of these tools are essential, with a focus on fairness, transparency, and patient safety.